 The City of Lompoc has asserted that the historic operations of the Cachuma Project impaired the water quality in the Lompoc Plain Groundwater Basin in such a manner as to injure the city's senior downstream water rights.
 (Lompoc-1, p.
 6.)
-The City of Lompoc adoption and continued use of "Modified Winter Storm Operations" as described in technical memoranda cited in the Settlement Agreement, to help protect life and property along the Santa Ynez River downstream of Bradbury Dam.
-The Modified Winter Storm Operations provide Lompoc and its residents, as well as other entities and individuals downstream of Bradbury Dam, a level of protection and security from major flooding that did not exist before 1998.
-(Lompoc-1, p.
-2; MU-220A, p.
-6.)
+The City of Lompoc has argued that the historical operation of the Cachuma Project increased the salinity of Santa Ynez River stream flows at the Narrows in two significant ways: